harsha2805/ImageToPptx/README.md

 A folder of image files can be converted to pptx

 You need to change path (the folder where your images are).

+Dependencies:
+  python-pptx

+To install python-pptx library in Windows,Linux and macOS:
+         pip install python-pptx